CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 > | Code revision       | No       |           |           |      |
 > | SBOM Type           | Yes      |           |           | N/A  |
 > | Vuln. versions/locs | No       |           |           |      |

-### Developer

-Uses packages and components as dependencies in their own project or product.
-A Developer is considered to be identical to an Author from the upstream (Author's) perspective.
-The main difference from an Author is that a Developer doesn't publish their work as Open Source.

 ## Builder — Deployer